 The Motor Accidents Authority (MAA) is preparing a Compulsory Third Party (CTP) Pricing Strategy to be released late in 2012.

-A copy of the Terms of Reference for the strategy, approved by the NSW Minister for Finance and Services, is available here.
+A copy of the Terms of Reference for the Pricing Strategy, approved by the NSW Minister for Finance and Services, is available here.

 Specifically the Terms of Reference include examination of: